caligrafy/caligrafy-quill/README.md

 + run `composer install` to get all the dependencies needed
 + run `php caligrafer.php initialize` from the terminal to initialize the framework
 + You are good to go!
++ You can test if the framework is working by visiting `http://localhost:<server port, default 80>/<caligrafy root folder. default: caligrafy-quill>` in the browser.
 + If the quick installation does not complete successfully, proceed with the manual installation

 ## Manual Installation